Why A Heated Blanket Is Better Than Your RV Furnace When Camping

 Each side of the big blanket uses 160 Watts at the highest setting, and the throw uses up to 160 Watts.

-Finally, there is a blanket in today’s comparison with a programmable auto-off function.
+Finally, there is a heated blanket in today’s comparison with a programmable auto-off function.
 I like the fact that the user gets to decide how many hours it should stay on before automatically turning off.

 Beautyrest recommends hand washing the blankets, or machine wash on a slow agitation cycle with cold or lukewarm water.
 You can also tumble dry the blankets on low heat.